 I'm telling you, right here right now, that it can be fixed using my self-help treatment program.
 I reckon, from the feedback I get, that my program has a 96% success rate.
 And I'm sure you're wondering how this works.

 Well, you can click here now to go to the treatment program, or you can read on for more information.
 There's a link at the top of the right hand column of every page of this site which will take you straight to the treatment program when you want to go there.

 Just think, you could be enjoying normal sex within weeks!
 And that has to be something worth aiming for.

 Best wishes, Rod Phillips

-So, if you're a man who can't ejaculate - or you're having trouble ejaculating - during sex, it will no doubt be a great relief to you to know that there is a practical cure for delayed ejaculation (that's the medical name for this problem).
+So, if you're a man, whether boyfriend, husband, or partner, who can't ejaculate, or you're having trouble ejaculating, during sex, it will no doubt be a great relief to you to know that there is a practical cure for delayed ejaculation.
+That's the medical name for this problem.

 And there are other things associated with this condition: the sense that you can't father a child; the feeling that somehow you're, well, not exactly impotent, but perhaps somehow less masculine than other men; that you lack something as a sexual man if you are unable to ejaculate.

 This is definitely the reason why the problem is so little talked about.
 A lot of men are simply ashamed of the fact they cannot come with their partners.
 Fortunately, a cure is readily available, and while it may take a little digging to get down to the cause of it, in the majority of cases normal "service" can be resumed without too much difficulty.